bhisaac/5eFP/5eFP-SRD-V0.1.md

 **MAX Wounds.** If any part of the encounter can sustain points of damage, it gains MAX wounds equal to this number.

+**Legendary Actions.** A boss can take 3 legendary actions, choosing from the options defined in the boss' statistics.
+Only one legendary action option can be used at a time and only at the end of another creature’s turn.
+The boss regains spent legendary actions at the start of its turn.

 |   |**Minion**|**Elite**|**Boss**|
 |--:|:----:|:---:|:--:|
 |**Armor Class (AC)**|12 + LEVEL|13 + LEVEL|14 + LEVEL|